agentlang-ai/agentlang-docs/docs/language/reference/rbac.md

 # Security & Access Control

-Fractl allows role-based-access-control for an application to be expressed in a very declarative way.
+Agentlang allows role-based-access-control for an application to be expressed in a very declarative way.
 For instance, if only managers are allowed to create new companies and employees are only allowed to view company-data, an appropriate `:rbac` spec could be added to the `:Company` entity definition: